-The team at Extreme Ice Survey created the Chasing Ice documentary on climate change which continuously monitors the depletion of glaciers in Iceland and worldwide.
+Also, the team at Extreme Ice Survey created the Chasing Ice documentary on climate change which continuously monitors the depletion of glaciers in Iceland and worldwide.
 This can currently be found on Netflix.

 Reduce, reuse, recycle, educate and then offset if all else fails.

 So with the help of the award winning company, Climate Care, we swore to offset every single emission we generate.
 We’ve reduced as much as we can but zero emissions are impossible while there are still fuel based cars on the roads.
 For now we’re patiently waiting for technology to make electric mini-buses available and useful to us.
 Until then, we offset.

 What is ethical investing and offsetting?

 These projects, among many others create jobs, improve families, protect wildlife, preserve local resources, and fight climate change.
 Sustainable tourism in Iceland, and the world, also allows all of these benefits to be achieved.